gauntface/hugo-styleguide/content/css-linting.md

 ---
-title: "Theme Overview"
+title: "CSS Linting"
 menu: "styleguide"
 weight: 6
 type: "styleguide"
 ---

+# CSS Linting

 This page will include information on the CSS selectors used in your stylesheets.

+## Classnames

-The assumption is you are following the pattern of:
+This script assumes you are following the pattern of:

 ```
 .n-hopin-styleguide-c-my-component__sub-section--fancy